fbpx

 Tags: Disciplemakers Discipleship Right Relationships

-Jesus clearly taught us to forgive all who have offended us, whether intentionally or unintentionally.
+Jesus clearly taught us to forgive all who have offended us, but how do we do it?
+Learn why forgiveness is essential for our own freedom.

 This forgiveness needs to be unconditional and unending just as is our heavenly Father’s forgiveness.
-This is required of us because, as disciples, we have already experienced forgiveness for everything we have done, without exception (Matthew 6:14-15, Matthew 18:22).
+In fact, this is required of us because, as disciples, we have already experienced forgiveness (Matthew 6:14-15, Matthew 18:22).

-Not only did Jesus teach us to forgive, but He extended forgiveness while He was still in pain on the cross.
-When He was being nailed on the Cross, He pleaded with the Father to forgive those who were crucifying him—those whose hearts refused to receive the Gospel that He preached, those who refused to let God’s Kingdom reign in their hearts.
+Jesus extended forgiveness while He was still in pain on the cross.
+He pleaded with the Father to forgive those who were crucifying him.
 This includes the entire human race for we all were found to be guilty with hardened hearts.

-If Jesus forgave all those who crucified Him, extended His forgiveness to all of us, and commanded us to be channels of His forgiveness, what right do we have not to forgive those who hurt us?
+So, if Jesus forgave all those who crucified Him, what right do we have not to forgive those who hurt us?

 In Matthew 18:21-35, Peter asked Jesus how many times to extend forgiveness to someone who hurts us.
 He asked, “Up to seven times?”
 Jesus responded with a parable of two slaves who both owed money.
-The first owed a large amount of debt to the king, and the second owed a much smaller debt to the first slave.
+The first owed a large amount of debt to the king.
+And the second owed a much smaller debt to the first slave.
 When the first slave begged for mercy, the king forgave the entire debt, leaving the slave owing nothing.
-However, when the second slave begged for mercy, the first slave did not forgive the debt but had the slave thrown into prison.
-When this became known to the king, the first slave was rebuked, sent to prison, and tortured.
-In this passage, Jesus expressed the seriousness of forgiveness— those who do not forgive others will suffer for it.
-This suffering refers to all of the side effects—relational, physical, mental, emotional, and spiritual—that come from holding on to bitterness and anger instead of forgiveness (Matthew 5:23-24).
-That is why Jesus commanded us to make forgiveness a part of our daily life so that we would not experience these effects.
+However, when the second slave begged for mercy, the first slave did not forgive the debt.
+He had the slave thrown into prison.

 Forgiveness of self